Transconnectome/Intell_PLE_Pathway/README.md

 Main analysis: R codes for linear mixed model analysis

+## IGSCA
+Main analysis: Integrated generalized structured component analysis (Hwang et al., 2021) A novel Structural Equation Modelling method capable of both latent factor variables and component variables.
+The GSCA Pro software from https://www.gscapro.com for free.
+We share an image file of our IGSCA model.
+One can easily build the same model used in our study by taking a look into this image.

 ## Euro
 Sensitivity analysis: Adjustment for ethnic confounding R codes for analysis with European ancestry samples.